Netflix Has A Hilarious Teen-Centric Series In The Works

-If you cared more about the teens of Stranger Things than you did Mike, Will, and the rest of the crew, you're going to love Netflix's new high school-centric endeavor.
+If you cared more about the teens of Stranger Things than you did Mike, Will, and the rest of the crew, you're going to love Netflix's new high school-centric endeavour.

 According to The Hollywood Reporter, Netflix will debut Sex Education, an upcoming teen dramedy that explores the complicated (and often hilarious) problems that plague teens during adolescence.